 Bedford, MA 01730-1433

-The Bachelor of Architecture program has been accredited by the National Architectural Accrediting Board (NAAB) since 1979.
-The Master of Architecture program has been accredited by the National Architectural Accrediting Board (NAAB) since 2001.
+The Bachelor of Architecture program has been accredited by the National Architectural Accrediting Board (NAAB) since 1977.
+The Master of Architecture program has been accredited by NAAB since 2001.
 The most recent NAAB accreditation was awarded in 2012, and the next full accreditation review visit is scheduled for 2018.

-The Bachelor of Interior Design and Master of Interior Design programs have been accredited by the Council for Interior Design Accreditation (CIDA, formerly FIDER) since 2002.
-CIDA accreditation was renewed in 2009 with the next full accreditation visit scheduled for 2015.
+The Bachelor of Interior Architecture and Master of Interior Architecture programs have been accredited by the Council for Interior Design Accreditation (CIDA, formerly FIDER) since 2002.
+CIDA accreditation was renewed in 2015 for a term of six years.